Stuycs-K/final-project-10-guan-phillip-alif-rian/WORKLOG.md

 ### 5/30/24

 Fixed encrypt method.
 Now investigating how to incorporate images into our project.
 Will maybe hide the key or encrypted message in the image.

 ### 5/31/24

 Started one last method for the encoding process.
 It is the hillCipher method, which will actually do the cipher, using all the components we made before.

+### 6/1 - 6/2

+Started planning how the presentation should look like.

+### 6/3/24

+Completed the encoding process with Rian in class.
+Talked through most of the process and finally got it working.
+Started discussing more in depth what we want to do with images.

+### 6/5/24

+Created some slides for the presentation.
+Trying to figure out the timing.
+Have to start coordinating with the other hill cipher group.

 ## Rian Alif